grap/odoo-addons-intercompany-trade/intercompany_trade_base/README.rst

 Features
 --------
-* Add a New Model Intercompany Trade that define that two companies can realize purchases and sales between them with:
+* Add a New Model Intercompany Trade that define that two companies can realize purchases and sales between them with a supplier company and a customer company

-    * a supplier company;
-    * a customer company;
-* Add a new field 'intercompany_trade' in 'res.partner' model;
+* Add a new field 'intercompany_trade' in 'res.partner' model

-* Add new groups to manage intercompany trade;
+* Add new groups to manage intercompany trade

 * When we set a new intercompany trade, Odoo create a supplier in the customer company and a customer in the supplier company